 To display the Command History go to the environment panel towards the upper middle part of the screen.
 Select Layout > Command History > Docked.

-The Current Folder panel shows all of the user files and functions that are available for MATLAB to access.
-The Current Directory can be changed by entering a new path in the Current Folder box at the top of the screen.
+The Current Folder panel shows all of the user files and functions that are available for MATLAB to access. the Current Directory can be changed by entering a new path in the Current Folder box at the top left of the screen.

 The simplest use of MATLAB and M Code is using the Command Window as a calculator.